immutant/lein-immutant/README.md

   distribution of the latest versioned release and put it in `<immutant base dir>/releases/`.
-You can override the version (which must be an incremental build number from http://immutant.org/builds/, a released version, or :latest for the most recent incremental build) and the install directory.
+You can override the version (which must be an incremental build number from http://immutant.org/builds/, a released version, or LATEST for the most recent incremental build) and the install directory.
 Wherever it gets installed, the most recently installed version will be linked from `<immutant base dir>/current`.
 If this link